repping/repping.github.io/_pages/code.md

 title: "Code"
 ---

-This page gives an overview Terraform modules and their CI/CD pipeline status.
+This page gives an overview of Terraform modules and their CI/CD pipeline status.
 <br><br><br>

 ![](https://www.datocms-assets.com/2885/1620155113-brandhcterraformprimaryattributedcolor.svg)